MooersLab/MooersLab/README.md

 - [Writing contract template](https://github.com/MooersLab/writingContract) This contract is in Microsoft Word, markdown, LaTeX, and org-mode.
 - [Writing Log template in LaTeX](https://github.com/MooersLab/writingLogTemplate).
 LaTeX beginers can use this document easily on Overleaf without any configuration.
 - [Writing Log template in Org-mode](https://github.com/MooersLab/writingLogTemplateInOrg) Org-mode is a powerful analog of markdown that can interpret LaTeX code blocks.
 It is vastly more capable than markdown.
 Org-mode is best edited in Emacs (Sorry, Oveleaf cannot yet work with Org-mode), but VS Code has some support for org-mode files.
-- [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes demostration of using Emacs to edit a document in Overleaf.
+- [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes demonstration of using Emacs to edit a document in Overleaf.
-- [TimeSpent](https://github.com/MooersLab/timeSpent) Time tracking by project with Google Sheets.
+- [TimeSpent](https://github.com/MooersLab/timeSpent) Hourly time tracking by project with Google Sheets.
+This is useful for making monthly time reports.

 **MooersLab/MooersLab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on his GitHub profile 👋.